COVID-19 in Illinois: Where Each Region Stands in Key Coronavirus Metrics

 Here's a look at where key metrics like positivity rate and hospital availability stand in each region.

-Positivity rates are calculated with a three-day lag, meaning that the latest data availability is from Friday, while all hospitalization data is updated on a daily basis.
+Positivity rates are calculated with a three-day lag, meaning that the latest data availability is from Sunday, while all hospitalization data is updated more frequently.

 News